GeminonProtocol/Geminon-v1/README.md

 ##### PredictIndex USDI
 The index beacon contract calculates the CPI forecast for the next period and passes that value to the USDI contract so that it can calculate its peg value dynamically.
 * 0x31ac1cc4f770501AdE10E252A6AE27F36D4469Fa

+#### EURI
+EURI is the inflation indexed Euro.
+* 0xcbB00E1f27a59735f390F3263d335A112f10Db8b
+##### PredictIndex EURI
+Calculates the forecast of the HICP that is used by the EURI contract to calculate its peg.
+* 0x842b95dc806745a2B1e0C99a39e0BcF60eC7Ecc2

 ### Oracle